azragorskayaCG/Pred_el_GEO_for_MSU.AI/scripts/preprocessing/README.md

 ## `Main.py`

-Return the preprocessed files for all folders, and concatenates them into single dataset file, and saves the result.
+Return the preprocessed files for all folders, concatenates them into single dataset file, and saves the result.